c-blake/bu/doc/tails.md

   -D=, --delimit=        string   ""    if non-"" (eg. "..."), source switch
                                         headers begin with THIS + eor when no eor is present at switch-time.
-  -p, --plain            bool     false plain text; No color escape sequences
+  -C=, --Count=          int      0     emit total input count to this fd -p, --plain            bool     false plain text; No color escape sequences
 ```